ucla-labx/deeplearningbook-notes/Ch8-Optimization.md

 - Overall, its important to try to choose a good initialization scheme, and possibly try several different random initializations, train the model, and pick the one that did the best.

 #### Basic Algorithms

 - **Stochastic Gradient Descent**

-  - It is possible to obtain an unbiased estimate of the gradient by computign the average gradient on a minibatch of samples drawn IID from the data generating distribution
+  - It is possible to obtain an unbiased estimate of the gradient by computing the average gradient on a minibatch of samples drawn IID from the data generating distribution

   - In practice, it is important to decay the learning rate while training.
 For example, a linear decay schedule could be: